 Looking for the ultimate romantic fall getaway?
 Look no further than this charming cottage, complete with canopied bed, storybook-style architecture, and glass windows looking out across the Berkshire Mountains which, in October, turn the most vibrant colors.
 During the day, wander the dreamy gardens (yes, there are even lily ponds), hike the loop trail around the property, or sip a glass of wine by the babbling brook that runs underneath your window at the home in Tyringham, Massachusetts.
 Here are some more wacky places you can rent on Airbnb right now.

 If you love camping but hate sleeping on the cold hard ground, this cabin in Sandpoint, Idaho is for you.
 It’s about as rustic as it gets (no running water or heat, and you’ll have to use an outhouse), but also offers comfortable beds, a small kitchen, and an outdoor hot tub.
 Plus, it’s mere minutes from Lake Pend Oreille, where the fall foliage surrounding Idaho’s largest lake may just take your breath away.
 They even offer tours around the lake specifically to view the colorful trees.
 It ranks right up there with these other top-rated luxury camping experiences.

 The castle cottage

 Spend a weekend like royalty in this mini castle, where the only thing more picturesque than the stone towers is the panoramic view of Lake George and the Adirondack Mountains in New York ablaze in crimson and golden-hued leaves.
 Nearby, you can wander the streets of the local lake town or take a kayak out on the water for the afternoon.
 Unwind at night on the terrace overlooking the estate—you’ll feel like you’re in a real-life fairytale.
-Read on for more cozy inns to book in fall.
+Next, read on for the 50 best beach rentals around the United States.